yaelcalleja/Pentvim/README.md

 -`cmp` For some plugins for bash, python and c++.

--`lsp` Support for the installed lenguajes.
+-`lsp` Support for the installed lenguages.

 -`lualine` The bot bar for more information and better view.